catzy007/catzy007.github.io/posts/2025-06-21-bolt-dual-band-router-with-4g-failover/content.md

 name is Bolt BL201 it has dual-band support which mean it can use 2.4 and 5 GHz Wi-Fi and apparently OpenWrt 24.10 just added support for similar device called BL100.
-From what I can tell both share similar components MT7620A Soc, 64MB RAM, 16MB Flash except for Bolt BL100 which include an LTE module and external antenna support.
+From what I can tell both share similar components MT7620A SoC, 64MB RAM, 16MB Flash except for Bolt BL100 which include an LTE module and external antenna support.

 With that out of the way lets mod this.
 I begin by booting the device and